Your First Day

 Below is information on the average cost of living in the UK per week.
 Remember this is just an average example and costs vary from person to person, depending on your lifestyle.

 If you wish to check how much these costs are in your own currency then have a look at www.xe.com.

-Below is more specific information on the costs of certain items in the UK.
+There is also some specific information on the costs of certain items in the UK.
 Prices are based on average supermarket prices and can be either higher or lower depending on quality.

 £ COST OF LIVING